 Spirited new Celerio or trusty WagonR: Which Maruti Suzuki model to buy?

-Spirited new Celerio or trusty WagonR: Which Maruti Suzuki model to buy?3 min read .
-Updated: 25 Nov 2021, 11:51 AM IST
+Spirited new Celerio or trusty WagonR: Which Maruti Suzuki model to buy?

 Maruti Suzuki WagonR has been a power player for decades but the Celerio has been no slacker either and in its latest update, gets several key upgrades.